iDataist/Deploy-the-Neighborly-App-with-Azure-Functions/README.md

     python app.py
     ```

-5. Deploy the Azure Functions and the webapp.
+5. Deploy the Azure Functions and the webapp with Azure.
     ```bash
     # cd into NeighborlyAPI
     cd NeighborlyAPI